Elite Police Divers Put Through Their Paces at Trent Embankment

-PC James Patterson, Dive Supervisor at the Underwater Search Unit, said: “A lot of people associate our work only with missing person searches, but there are also a lot of crimes where people discard key bits of evidence in the water.
+PC James Patterson, Dive Supervisor, revealed: “A lot of people associate our work only with missing person searches, but we also recover crucial evidence discarded in water during crimes.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.